 Architecture lovers should appreciate unique buildings of this city like Aldar Headquarters.
 Sheikh Zayed Bridge, Al Bahar Towers ( special latticed window panes which reduce interior heat gain by 50%), Gate Towers and Cleveland Clinic.
 Also, you can take a tour os MASDAR CITY, which is a 100% eco-friendly city dependent on solar energy and other renewable sources.
 Masdar city is the world’s most sustainable eco-city.

 GUIDE TO ABU DHABI | ABU DHABI FACTS

-HOW TO REACH ABU DHABI – This city has the finest airports of the world with Etihad’s home ground and other major flights also connect this city.
+HOW TO REACH ABU DHABI – This city has the finest airports in the world with Etihad’s home ground and other major flights also connect this city.
 If you visiting for Abu Dhabi for short layover then read these things to do in Abu Dhabi within 24 hours.

 BEST TIME TO VISIT – October to April.
 December to February is peak tourist seasons with many open ripe-markets, Christmas markets, Art & Craft markets.
 These markets are usually held on weekends at beach fronts, water-fronts, and gardens.
 One of the most famous is Ripe Market at Umm Al Emarat Park.

 CURRENCY & LANGUAGE – Dirhams.
 Arabic is the main language, but all people can speak and understand English.
 Other common languages which many people understand are Hindi, Urdu, Malayalam, French.

 MODE OF TRANSPORT IN THE CITY – Taxis are very safe, reliable and not very expensive.
 You can also catch a city bus.
 For self-driving, you have to bring International License and the driving is similar to US-style – Left Hand Drive.
 Check time-table of Abu Dhabi Bus – routes.